krbnite/krbnite.github.io/_posts/2018-10-05-First-Foray-into-Data-Modeling-with-Graphs.md

 ---
-title: Data Modeling with Graphs
+title: First Foray into Data Modeling with Graphs
 layout: post
 ---